Are You Ready, YET?

 - Fire Safety

 This year’s team will include everything from last year with the addition of another level of mentors.
-Graduates from the inaugural class are dedicated to helping the next team and will have a large role in leading this year’s YET!
+Graduates from previous classes are dedicated to helping the next team and will have a large role in leading this year’s YET!

 - A sense of “family” and belonging